We are Team Apollo!

 - Mrs Potts will work every Monday and Tuesday and Mr Biggs will work every Thursday and Friday - we will work alternate Wednesdays.

 - We are very lucky to have Mrs Taylor working with us every Monday, Tuesday and Thursday morning.

 Homework - Summer 2

 Homework will continue to be set EVERY WEDNESDAY on SeeSaw, to be returned (online) by the following Tuesday by 5pm please.
-It will then be marked by Wednesday morning before more is set that evening.
+It will then be marked as soon as possible.
 This way, the children have a week (including a weekend) to complete all learning and will have the opportunity to speak to me about any queries.